realpython/python-guide/docs/scenarios/admin.rst

-`Getting started with Chef <http://gettingstartedwithchef.com/first-steps-with-chef.html>`_ is a good starting point for Chef Beginners and many community maintained cookbooks that can serve as a good reference can be found at the `Chef Supermarket <https://supermarket.chef.io/cookbooks>`_.
+`Getting started with Chef <http://gettingstartedwithchef.com/first-steps-with-chef.html>`_ is a good starting point for Chef Beginners and many community maintained cookbooks that can serve as a good reference or tweaked to server your infrustructure connfiguration needs can be found at the `Chef Supermarket <https://supermarket.chef.io/cookbooks>`_.

 Puppet